agunduz88/Base4Entity/README.md

 **Configuration:**

-1- go to Base4ConfigurationFile.cs and change it accordingly, I've provided you some free Icons I've found on the internet, ofcourse you can use your own icons..
+1- go to Base4ConfigurationFile.cs and change it accordingly, I've provided you some free Icons I've found on the internet, located on Tutorial Icons folder, add them to your Resource.resx to be able to use them ofcourse you can use your own icons..

     class Base4ConfigurationFile: IBase4Configuration
     {